RishabhNandan/Attendance./README.md

 1. **Login/Register**: Users can register for a new account or log in to an existing account.
 2. **Record Attendance**: Navigate to the attendance page to record attendance for users.
 3. **Generate Reports**: Access the reports section to generate and view attendance reports.
-4. **Analyze Data**: Use the analytics section to analyze attendance data and trends.
+4. **Analyse Data**: Utilise the analytics section to examine attendance data and trends.

 ## Directory Structure